-Here are just a few of the events going on in and around our district that I thought might be of interest.
-I’d like to highlight this event:
+Here are just a few of the events going in and around our district that I thought might be of interest.
+I’d like to highlight these four events:

 My office is happy to announce an event or volunteer opportunity that is open to the public and takes place in our neighborhood or specifically affects those that live in the area.
 If you would like your organization’s event included in our events listing, email us at email@example.com.
 I look forward to hearing from you.

 Ethics in Film Quiz Show Ethics in Film Quiz Show (1994). $5 Suggested Donation includes beverages and snacks.
 Date & Time: August 1 7:00PM Location: 2 West 64th Street off CPW.
 Access from the Columbus Circle Subway Lines : ABCD1

 Ethics Association Sunday Assembly.
 An hour that combines engaging speakers and toe tapping songs.
 Socializing, coffee and cookies after the event.
 We are so excited to have Massimo Pigliucci as our main speaker!
 Also joining us is Julia Chanes from iMentor.
 Date & Time: August 3 2:00PM.
 Location: 2 West 64th Street off CPW.
 Access from the Columbus Circle Subway Lines : ABCD1